Background

 Here are a few best practices for a successful email marketing campaign.

-- Check your campaign’s links.
-It’s important to avoid inserting a URL that contains a blacklisted domain name.
+• Check your campaign’s links.
+It’s important to avoid inserting a URL that contains a blocklisted domain name.

-- Check the reputation of your domain name with the help of online tools such as Google’s Postmaster tool.
+• Check your domain name’s reputation using online tools such as Google’s Postmaster tool.

-- In case you experience a drop-down on any day following the warm-up plan, step back.
+• If you experience a drop-down on any day after the warm-up plan, step back.
 It is not a retreat.
 Just create a new strategy.

 Following a warm-up plan is a daily marathon.
 Be prepared!